Russia

 (1732 - 1799)

-George was an American statesman, and Founding Father
+George was an American statesman, and Founding

-colonial armies during the American Revolutionary War,
+chief of the colonial armies during the American

-and later became the first president of the United States,
+Revolutionary War, and later became the first

-serving from 1789 to 1797.
+1789 to 1797.

 .